Links

 CentOS

-Significant changes in the future of CentOS has occured.
+Significant changes in the future of CentOS have occurred.

 CentOS version